openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 Once you have either a land use/land cover (LULC) map (`module 2`_) or a change detection map (`module 3`_), the next step is to estimate the area within each LULC type or change type and the error associated with your map (this Module).
 All maps have errors, for example model output errors from pixel mixing or input data noise.
 Our objective is to create unbiased estimates of the area for each mapped category.

-To do this, we will use sample-based estimations of area and error instead of ‘pixel counting’ approaches.
+To do this, we will use sample-based estimations of area and error instead of ‘pixel counting' approaches.
 Pixel counting approaches simply sum the area belonging to each different class.
-However, this doesn’t account for classification errors--for example, the probability that a pixel classified as wetland should be open water.
+However, this doesn't account for classification errors--for example, the probability that a pixel classified as wetland should be open water.
 Therefore, the pixel counting approach provides no quantification of sampling errors and no assurance that estimates are unbiased or that uncertainties are reduced (Stehman, 2005; GFOI, 2016).

 Sample-based estimations of area and error create estimations of errors in pixel classification and use this to inform estimations of area.
 Therefore, sample-based estimations are in keeping with the IPCC General Guidelines (2006) that estimates should not be over- or under- estimates, and that uncertainty should be reduced as much as practically possible.
 For more information on the theory behind choosing sample-based estimations of area and error over pixel counting approaches, see: